John Taylor, Baron Kilclooney

-John David Taylor, Baron Kilclooney, PC (NI) (born 24 December 1937), is a Northern Irish unionist politician who was deputy leader of the Ulster Unionist Party (UUP) from 1995 to 2001, and the Member of Parliament (MP) for Strangford from 1983 to 2001.
+John David Taylor, Baron Kilclooney (born 24 December 1937) is a Northern Irish unionist politician who was deputy leader of the Ulster Unionist Party (UUP) from 1995 to 2001, and the member of Parliament (MP) for Strangford from 1983 to 2001.
 Lord Kilclooney has sat as a crossbench life peer in the House of Lords since 2001.

-He was a Member of the Northern Ireland Assembly (MLA) for Strangford from 1998 to 2007.
+He was a member of the Northern Ireland Assembly (MLA) for Strangford from 1998 to 2007.

-Kilclooney also served as a Member of the European Parliament (MEP) for Northern Ireland from 1979 to 1989.
+Kilclooney also served as a member of the European Parliament (MEP) for Northern Ireland from 1979 to 1989.

 Early life

 John Taylor was born in Armagh in County Armagh, Northern Ireland.
 He was educated at The Royal School, Armagh, and Queen's University Belfast, where he graduated with a Bachelor of Science (BSc) degree.